-Two Cabinet reshuffles saw Matt Hancock (1996, PPE) elevated first to Culture Secretary and then to Health Secretary, reports Matt Roller (2016, PPE)
+Two Cabinet reshuffles saw Matt Hancock (1996, PPE) elevated reports Matt Roller (2016, PPE)

 One big winner in a tumultuous year for British politics has been Exeter alumnus Matt Hancock (1996, PPE).
 January's Cabinet reshuffle elevated him to Secretary of State for Digital, Culture, Media and Sport, a role once dubbed 'minister for fun'.
 A further reshuffle in July triggered by the resignations of Cabinet ministers David Davis and Boris Johnson saw Mr Hancock promoted again, this time to Secretary of State for Health and Social Care.